Apple-supplier Pegatron violates China workers' rights - China Labor Watch

 By Paul Carsten

-BEIJING Pegatron Corp (4938.TW), a Taiwanese company that makes Apple Inc (AAPL.O) products, is violating workers' rights at its Chinese factories in Shanghai and Suzhou, New York-based rights group China Labor Watch said in a report on Monday.
+BEIJING, July 29 Pegatron Corp, a Taiwanese company that makes Apple Inc products, is violating workers' rights at its Chinese factories in Shanghai and Suzhou, New York-based rights group China Labor Watch said in a report on Monday.

 Pegatron, which assembles iPads and iPhones at its China factories, is forcing employees to work unpaid overtime in poor working and living conditions, among other violations of Chinese regulations, China Labor Watch said.